ummeromann/growth-mindset-project/README.md

 We welcome contributions!
 Feel free to submit pull requests or report issues.

-📜 License

-This project is licensed under the MIT License.

 📩 Contact

-For questions or collaboration, reach out at your-email@example.com.
+For questions or collaboration, reach out at rummii.06@gmail.com.

 🚀 Transform Your Data with Ease!